 More about Ybor City:

 - Cuban torcedores still make hand-rolled cigars in shops along Seventh Avenue (La Séptima) as they have since 1885.
 At the peak of the industry a century ago, Tampa Bay had 200 factories and worker produced more than 500 million cigars a year, earning the community the nickname “Cigar City.”

 - Cigar City Brewing, the most famous of Tampa Bay’s two dozen craft brewers, commemorates those Cuban cigar rollers as well as Tampa Bay’s position as the home of Florida’s first commercial brewery, which opened in 1897 and shipped much of its product to thirsty Cubanos.
-The Tampa Bay History Center brings Tampa Bay’s brewing history to life with a new exhibit running through August.

 - Drop in at Florida’s oldest restaurant, the Columbia, for a world famous Cuban sandwich.
 Based on the Cuban “mixto,” the tradition Cuban sandwich was invented at Ybor City’s El Pasaje hotel at the urging of Vicente Martinez Ybor to feed his workers.
 The tradition recipe includes pork, ham, Swiss cheese, salami, mustard and pickles and embodies Ybor City’s multi-layered immigrant community at the time.

 - El Circulo Cubano building, at 9th Avenue and 15th Street, is a monument to the thousands of Cubans who helped build Ybor City and Tampa Bay.
 The century-old building was one of five built by Ybor City’s major ethnic groups to house mutual-aid societies.
 The clubs were centers of daily life for Ybor City’s immigrants and their families.